 If your child has a cleft hand, specialists at University of Missouri Children’s Hospital help your child improve function and work with you and your family through every step of the treatment process.
 Our experts are experienced in treating this condition compassionately and effectively so children can live a life with minimal limitations.

-In cleft hand, there is a central V-shaped gap or cleft in the hand.
-One or more digits may be absent, but the small finger is always present.
-There is an extremely wide variety of presentations.
-Usually both hands and both feet area affected.
-Often, despite an unusual appearance, these children demonstrate quite good hand function.
-Cleft hand is a rare congenital hand anomaly.
-This condition has been known by several other names, such as ectrodactyly, split hand, and lobster claw hand.
-These terms have now been largely abandoned in favor of “cleft hand.”
+Children with cleft hand can be affected in a variety of ways, but usually both hands and both feet are involved.
+Often, despite an unusual appearance, these children demonstrate good hand function.
+Cleft hand is a rare, congenital (present at birth) hand anomaly.
+This condition has been known by several other names, such as ectrodactyly, split hand and lobster claw hand.
+Today, most prefer to use the term “cleft hand.”

 Is this condition painful?

-No, typically there is no pain associated with this condition.
+No, children typically do not feel any pain associated with this condition.

 What are the different types of cleft hand?

 Some children with cleft hand have a simple central gap in their hand, while others may be missing all fingers except for the small (pinky) finger.
 Like many of the congenital anomalies, the extent of cleft hand can vary greatly from child to child.

 Cleft hand is inherited as an autosomal dominant condition.
 This means that if you have cleft hand, there is a 50 percent chance of your child also inheriting the condition.
 In some cases, cleft hand may arise as a new genetic mutation in a child, even when the parents were not affected.